Tregana — 80 m

 Beaches & ocean

-Plage de Tregana is one hundred metres from the house, reachable on foot along the coastal path.
+Eighty metres from the house, along the path.
 Golden sand, granite coves, water so clear you can see your feet on calm days.
-Many regard it as one of the finest beaches in the area.
+The closest beach, and one of the finest in the area.

 To the east, on the way to Brest, Plage du Minou opens onto the Brest channel and the ships heading into the bay.
 The spot itself is a well-known factory of Breton bodyboarding talent; in summer, paddleboards and kayaks are available for hire, and a small converted bunker serves as a sunset bar.